 Due to the Coronaviurs pandemic, please see below for the current procedures in surgery:

-- If you have anything to hand in, please leave it in the surgery letterbox.
+- If you have anything to hand in, it can be left in the surgery letterbox.
 Please make sure your details are clearly written, alongside any information or requests for the surgery.

 - Due to high demand, please allow 5 working days for prescriptions to be processed at the current time.

-- If you are attending surgery, please note that only two people are allowed at the reception desk at any time.
+- If you are attending surgery, please socially distance whilst at the reception desk.
 Our receptionists are busy answering the phones aswell, and will be with you as soon as possible.

 - Please collect non-urgent items after 2pm, as we are very busy in the mornings.

 Bexley Coronavirus Helpline: 020 3045 5398